 The benefits of getting an FHA loan with NOVA aren't limited to lower credit requirements.
 Because NOVA is not only a mortgage lender but also a broker, it may be able to find you a better deal from other lenders if NOVA's offer doesn't work for you.
 Since brokers are paid to help borrowers find the best possible loan, NOVA is still incentivized to make sure that you get the best possible mortgage, even if the company doesn't originate the loan in-house.

 The Best Mortgage Rates in Arizona

 Arizona's top lenders can also be compared based on the interest rates they offer on their mortgages.
 To find the lowest mortgage rates in the Grand Canyon State, we compared dozens of local and national lending options and sorted through them based on their online estimates.
-We've included the top five rate offers for a theoretical home purchase of $200,000 in Phoenix, with a down payment of 20% and a credit score of 740.

 While we've made this information available for those who prefer to shop home loans by rate, we didn't rely purely on one number to identify the best mortgage lenders.
 Our analysis also included an examination of lenders' customer service ratings and the availability of unique products or features.
 Looking at such elements enabled us to choose a number of Arizona-based mortgage providers that each make sense for different types of borrowers.

 How We Chose the Best Mortgage Lenders in Arizona

 Interest rates were only one part of the picture when it came to choosing Arizona's best mortgage options.
 Given the fact that mortgages involve hundreds of thousands of dollars and multiple decades of repayments, it's very important to find a lender that is capable of managing your loan fairly and consistently at every stage.
 To make sure we chose the right companies for each of the profiles above, we evaluated every lender in three major areas:

 - Servicing: Transparency, customer ratings and complaint data